Google's Nationwide Listing Ads Disrupt Real Estate Portal Dominance

 For commercial real estate professionals, the implications extend beyond residential.
 Multi-family property managers and CRE brokers who handle mixed-use or residential components may find Google's format particularly valuable for reaching tenants and buyers early in their search process.

 The advertising economics could also pressure portal pricing.
-Zillow's cost-per-lead has been a persistent concern for agents, with some markets seeing lead costs exceeding $100.
-Google's auction-based model may introduce competitive pressure on lead generation costs across the industry.
+Zillow's cost-per-lead has been a persistent concern for agents, and Google's auction-based model may introduce competitive pressure on lead generation costs across the industry.

 However, portals still maintain advantages.
 Zillow and similar platforms offer brand trust, detailed property data, and integrated tools like mortgage calculators and agent matching that Google's search ads don't fully replicate.